rwth-i6/returnn/docs/advanced/debugging.rst

 TensorFlow tools
 ----------------

-RETURNN uses TensorFlow.
+When using the TensorFlow backend in RETURNN:
-So you can use all the native TensorFlow debugging tools.
+You can use all the native TensorFlow debugging tools.
 Please refer to the TF documentation or other resources.

 Some functionality: